forrestkirby/folder-extended-content-provider/README.md

 - download and unzip the content provider package
 - copy the complete folder `folder-extended/` into the directory `/administrator/components/com_widgetkit/plugins/content/` of your installation
 - access the Widgetkit component in your Joomla backend, the custom content provider should now be available
-- note that the path entered into the _Folder_ field should end with a slash `/`, e.g. `images/myfolder/`

 ## Issues